vlitejs/vlite/docs/download.md

-title: Download - vlite.js
+title: Download - vLitejs
-description: vlite.js project will be available soon
+description: vLitejs project will be available soon

-vLitejs is available as the `vlitejs` package on [npm](https://www.npmjs.com/package/vlitejs) and [Github](https://github.com/yoriiis/vlitejs).
+The plugin is available as the `vlitejs` package name on [npm](https://www.npmjs.com/package/vlitejs) and [Github](https://github.com/yoriiis/vlitejs).<br />

 <script>
   ((window.gitter = {}).chat = {}).options = {